 When looking through 16th-century publications, we may or may not discover back marks: the back mark may have been soft and yielding enough to be flattened and smoothed out during finishing or trimmed, (along with the deckle) and left in ribbons on the bookbinder's floor during the finishing of the book's edges.
-(The binder's plow (Figure 4, p.
-54) outfitted with a sharp blade, cuts the edges of clamped signatures, trimming off the deckle and often some or all of the back mark).
+(Outfitted with a sharp blade, the binder's plow - see Figure 4, p.
+39 - cuts the edges of clamped signatures, trimming off the deckle and often some or all of the back mark.)
 Moreover, per the book sizes and proportions depicted on the opposite page, we can see, for example, that if the book was octavo-sized, only four of the eight octavo leaves would have had a back mark to begin with.

-The standard book configurations in Figure 5 give us an idea as to where back marks might commonly appear.
-Regarding artworks on paper, (Figure 6, p.
-54), demonstrates how an artist might maximize the yield from a single sheet, avoiding the back mark altogether.
+The standard book configurations in Figure 5 (below) give us an idea as to where back marks might commonly appear.
+Regarding artworks on paper, Figure 6 (p.
+54) demonstrates how an artist might maximize the yield from a single sheet, avoiding the back mark altogether.